Multipolar exchange interaction and complex order in insulating lanthanides: Mathematical tools

 \subsubsection{Racah's irreducible tensor operators}

-Racah's tensor operators is often used for the description of the various matrix elements in terms of multiplet basis.
-Some of the reduced matrix elements of the tensor operators are tabulated in Ref. \cite{Nielson1963}.

-Racah's double tensor operator is defined by the symmetrized product of the creation and annihilation operator of electron \cite{Judd1967}:
+Racah's tensor operators are expressed in terms of electron creation and annihilation operators.
+Racah's tensor operators have been used for the description of the various matrix elements in terms of multiplet basis.
+Racah's double tensor operator is defined by the symmetrized product of the electron creation and annihilation operators \cite{Judd1967}: